se7enxweb/exponentialbasic/README.md

 - Web Server setup a new virtual host for the website(s) that power this software package.
 There are two by default.
 User and Admin websites.
   - You will require separate virtual hosts for www and admin domains.

 - Database Server
   - You will require a new database and database user and password access configured.

 - Filesystem User and Group Permissions

 - Generate eZ Publish Basics Autoloads
   - Use this command: ```bin/shell/php/ezpgenerateautoloads.php -k;```

+- Create the two most used shell script alias commands via Shell script command aliases or by creating symbolic links in Linux / Unix / BSD / GNU.
+   - Use this command: ```ln -s ./bin/shell/php/ezpgenerateautoloads.php regenerate-autoloads; ln -s bin/shell/clearcache.sh clear-cache;```
+   -- Then you can run ```./reginerate-autoloads -k;``` (your shell autocomplete feature will make this easy to type twice. also shell aliases) or run ```./clear;```.

 2. Set up your database in your database server.

 - You will first need to generate the database SQL file.
 Run this command: ```cd /path/to/ezpb/; ./bin/shell/db-generate.sh```

-- Then load the SQL file generated from: ```mysql -u user databaseName -p < ./update/generated/publish_mysql.sql;``
+- Then load the MySQL Schema SQL file generated from: ```mysql -u user databaseName -p < ./update/generated/publish_mysql.sql;``

+- Then load the SQLite Schmea SQL SQL file generated from: ```sqlite3 var/site/db/site.db < ./update/generated/publish_sqlite.sql;``

-2.1 Install Default Content Database Data and Image File Content
+2.1 Install Default Content Database Data and Image File Content into a Mysql Database
-- Then load the SQL file from: ```mysql -u user databaseName -p < ./update/data_mysql.sql;```
+- Then load the MySQL Default Data SQL file from: ```mysql -u user databaseName -p < ./update/database/content/data_mysql.sql;```
+- Then uncompress the Default File Data tar.gz file from: ```tar -vzxf ./share/data/data.tar.gz;```
+- Then finally run permissions assignment the script from: ```./bin/shell/modfix.sh;```

+2.1 Install Default Content Database Data and Image File Content into a SQLite Database
+- Then load the MySQL Default Data SQL file from: ```sqlite3 var/site/db/site.db < ./update/database/content/data_sqlite.sql;```
-- Then uncompress the tar.gz file from: ```tar -vzxf ./share/data/data.tar.gz;```
+- Then uncompress the Default File Data tar.gz file from: ```tar -vzxf ./share/data/data.tar.gz;```
-- Then finally run the script from: ```./bin/shell/modfix.sh;```
+- Then finally run permissions assignment the script from: ```./bin/shell/modfix.sh;```

 3. Update settings files

-Update settings file ```settings/override/site.ini``` as needed to include the default settings customized to your own needs.
+Update settings file ```settings/override/site.ini.append.php``` as needed to include the default settings customized to your own needs.

-- Update site name, domain hostnames for user and admin websites, default design, database name and database connection username and password settings all in the site.ini in settings/override/site.ini
+- Update site name, domain hostnames for user and admin websites, default design, database name and database connection username and password settings all in the site.ini in settings/override/site.ini.append.php

 4. Configure .htacesss or Web Server Mod_Rewrite Rules